 Here are some points you can follow to achieve the same:

 Students enter the classroom with diverse experiences.
-Teachers should encourage them to draw on their prior knowledge in order to contribute to their studies.
+Teachers should encourage them to draw on their prior knowledge to contribute to their studies.

 When you are teaching, give the context of the matter.
 For example, if you’re teaching a chapter in history class, tell students why it matters to them now.